machines-in-motion/reactive_planners/readme.md

 Readme
 ------

 Contains a list of reactive planners specialized in locomotion of legged robots.
+The reactive planner adapts the step location and timing of the gait based on feedbck from the CoM states and sends the desired swing foot trajectories to an instantanous controller for tracking.

 ### Installation